Crypto Taxes in the Netherlands

 All capital gains and losses are reported in Box 3 of your Dutch tax return.
 Your tax brackets for capital gains on property are determined by your net gain minus losses from the current tax year only.

-Once you have calculated these net capital gains, you can then determine your tax rates using the below table for 2020 tax brackets.
+Once you have calculated these net capital gains, you can then determine your tax rates using the table below.
 It is important to note that these are cumulative brackets, so if you earned over the maximum bracket threshold, you have to calculate each bracket range separately: calculate the portion in the lowest bracket plus the portion in the middle bracket plus the portion in the highest bracket to get your total amount reported.

 |Portion of capital gains in bracket range||Percent taxed at 0.06% savings rate||Percent taxed at 5.33% investment rate|